 - The physician should not abandon his duty for fear of contracting the disease himself.

-- Provide information of options available & benefits
+- Provide information on options available & benefits

 - Duty to warn

-- To admit patient in emergency without consent
+- To admit the patient in an emergency without consent

 III.
 LEGAL PROVISIONS IN IMMORAL TRAFFICKING PREVENTION ACT, 1986